Fmstrat/nowgallery/README.md

 ```

 ## Scanning images
-This will create thumbnails and mid-sized images.
+This will create thumbnails, mid-sized images and rendered videos.
 Run once the container is active.
 ```
 docker exec nowgallery php /scripts/scan.php
 ```